bishoprook/Cadd9/API.md

 ##### Summary

 Returns a new Interval by parsing the given string input.
-Two formats are accepted:
-Formal, like `P4` and `d3`, or simple, like `b5` and `#9`.
-If
-the simple form is used, then the major/perfect matching interval is sharped the given number of times.
-The formal form understands (P)erfect, (d)iminished, (m)inor, (M)ajor, and (A)ugmented descriptors for each interval.

 ##### Parameters